RodrigoLucchin/supabase-reports-selfhosted/documentation/reports_docs_en_us.md

     URL: http://localhost:3000

-Use the Standard Login: Admin / Admin.
+Use the Standard Login: admin/admin.
 You will be asked to change the password on the first access.